a8jan/fujinet-pc/README.md

 cmake --build .
 ```

 Note: It seems Ninja build does not work on mapped disk (network drive) due to UNC paths not supported by `cmd.exe`.
+To use Ninja run the build on local disk.
+Alternatively, Make can be used  (it works with mapped disk).

 ```sh
 # To use Make (slower) instead of Ninja